jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 * Share data / share intermediate results
     - Increase the capacity of the community to verify
     - Increase capacity to do meta/mega analyses
-* Change evaluation criteria - Decrease publication pressure
+* Decrease publication pressure (change evaluation criteria)

 Acknowledgement & Conclusion
 ======================================